-A quick blot with sink water can look harmless—until it dries into a ring, leaves a stiff “crunchy” patch, or makes a once-bright cushion look dull.
-Some people notice the spot comes back faster the next week, as if the fabric is attracting dirt.
-This guide explains why tap water can cause those issues, how to clean without leaving residue, and what to do if the damage is already there.
+A quick blot with sink water can look harmless until it dries into a ring, leaves a stiff patch, or makes a once-bright cushion look dull.
+Sometimes the spot even seems to get dirty again faster a few days later.
+This guide explains why tap water can leave those marks on sofa upholstery, how to handle cleaning a couch without leaving residue behind, and what to do if the damage is already there.

 Quick Answers: When Tap Water Is a Problem for Upholstery

-- For water-based cleaning on safe fabrics, distilled or deionized water is the simplest upgrade that reduces staining risk.
+- For water-safe fabrics, distilled or deionized water is the simplest way to lower the risk of residue marks.

 Practical decision guide:

-- Cleaning code is W or S-W: Use distilled/deionized water for both cleaning and rinsing.
+- If the cleaning code allows water, use distilled or deionized water for both cleaning and rinsing.

 Common Myths About Cleaning a Couch With Tap Water